T. K. Ramamoorthy: Early life

 Tiruchirapalli Krishnaswamy Ramamoorthy was born in Tiruchirapalli into a family that was musically inclined.
-Both his Parents Krishnasamy Pillai and Nagalakshmi and grandfather, Malaikkottai Govindaswamy Pillai, were well-known violinists in Tiruchirapalli.
+Both his parents, Krishnasamy Pillai and Nagalakshmi, and grandfather, Malaikkottai Govindaswamy Pillai, were well-known violinists in Tiruchirapalli.
 Ramamoorthy gave several stage performances along with his father in his childhood.
 When he was fourteen, C. R. Subbaraman noted the young boy's talent and hired him as a violinist for His Master's Voice.

 Career

 In the 1940s, Ramamoorthy worked in Saraswathi stores where AVM Studio's boss, Avichi Meiyappa Chettiar, was a partner in the shop.
 This led him to play violin for AVM's music composer, R. Sudarsanam, in some films.
 During these days, he also became friends with P.S.
-Diwakar, the pianist and music composer in the Malayala films.
-By the late 1940s, C. R. Subbaraman, who was a rising star in the South Indian film music world, used Ramamoorthy as one of his violinists in his musical troupe.
+Diwakar, a pianist and music composer in the Malayala films.
+By the late 1940s, C. R. Subbaraman, who was a rising star in the South Indian film music world, used Ramamoorthy as one of the violinists in his musical troupe.
 There, he met violinist and composer T. G. Lingappa, as well as M. S. Viswanathan in 1950, with whom he became a partner in later years.